- December 22, 2020

 "Waiting for the Raven" is a hybrid first-person/top-down game where you become a master of spies, controlling the underworld and taking over the city.
 Use various tools such as treachery, espionage, abduction, and bribes to eliminate opponents, negotiate with characters, and solve puzzles.
 With multiple approaches available, players can choose their own path to become a cruel boss, cult leader, or secretive spymaster.

-- The game offers a unique blend of espionage and business management, providing an intriguing story and engaging gameplay mechanics.
+- The game offers a unique blend of espionage, business management, and an intriguing story, making it enjoyable for players who appreciate strategic gameplay.

-- The user interface is cumbersome and poorly designed, making it difficult to manage agents and navigate the game effectively.
+- The user interface is cumbersome and poorly designed, especially when managing multiple agents, which detracts from the gameplay experience.

-- The game is plagued by bugs and technical issues, which can significantly hinder the overall experience.
+- The game is plagued by bugs and technical issues, leading to frustrating gameplay moments and a sense of being unfinished.

 story